UkoeHB/bevy_replicon_attributes/README.md

 Entity visibility is controlled by [`VisibilityConditions`](bevy_replicon_attributes::VisibilityCondition), which are arbitrary combinations of [`VisibilityAttributes`](bevy_replicon_attributes::VisibilityAttribute) and [`not()`](bevy_replicon_attributes::not)/[`and()`](bevy_replicon_attributes::and)/[`or()`](bevy_replicon_attributes::or) logic.

-Client attribute lists are evaluated against entity visibility conditions to determine if entities can be seen by clients.
+Entity visibility conditions are evaluated against client attribute lists to determine if entities can be seen by clients.

 For convenience we have a [`vis!()`](bevy_replicon_attributes::visibility) macro which produces new [`Visibility`](bevy_replicon_attributes::VisibilityCondition) components (simple wrappers around [`VisibilityConditions`](bevy_replicon_attributes::VisibilityCondition)).